 Snowflake Integration

-These are the components needed to
+These are the components you need to:

 Network Rule